 Ichigo doesn’t yell out that she’s a Mew Mew at the end of her dream when she wakes up in the original like Zoey does in the dub.

-Seriously, first off, the melody is so pop-girly-pre-teen-ish that it physically hurts me.
+First off, the melody is so pop-girly-pre-teen-ish that it physically hurts me.

-You know, in my original Tokyo Mew Mew review, I actually praised Ichigo because, unlike a lot of other Magical girl anime stars, despite the fact that she was head over heels for Aoyama, she still knew when to cut the crap and fight.
+You know, in my original Tokyo Mew Mew review, I actually praised Ichigo because, unlike a lot of other magical girl anime stars, despite the fact that she was head over heels for Aoyama, she still knew when to cut the crap and fight.
 She didn’t stop in the middle of battle to go all gooey for the Blue Knight or Aoyama, she pushed it away and did her business.
 Now you make a theme song that basically takes away all of that praise and makes her seem like that kind of hero.
 Nice 4Kids, real nice.

 If there’s one thing I’ll say for it, the song’s definitely an ear worm.
 The music staff at 4Kids really seems to have a knack for making catchy tunes at least.

-In the original episode 12, the episode followed a previous episode where the girls basically outed themselves on national TV.
-They all appeared on a show by accident and Ichigo decided to make the best of it and do her pose and say her catchphrase to basically announce their presence to the city.
+In the original episode 12, the story followed a previous episode where the girls basically outed themselves on national TV.
+They all appeared on a show by accident, and Ichigo decided to make the best of it and do her pose and say her catchphrase to basically announce their presence to the city.

 Because of the aforementioned change, a flashback of the scene on TV has to be edited out.

-In the original, hearing one of the boys say the one with red hair in the middle (Ichigo in terms of the TV show, which doesn’t make a lot of sense because her hair is clearly bright pink when she’s transformed) was cute, so she starts smirking and her friends ask her why she’s smirking and they go back and forth stating she is smirking (which she is) and her denying it.
+In the original, hearing one of the boys say the one with red hair in the middle (Ichigo in terms of the TV show, which doesn’t make a lot of sense because her hair is clearly bright pink when she’s transformed) was cute, so she starts smirking.
+Her friends ask her why she’s smirking and they go back and forth stating she is smirking (which she is) and her denying it.

 Zoey: “What else could I possibly have to do!?
 It’s not like I’m off battling monsters or something!”
 Okay first of all, could she sound more bitchy in this scene?
-She flies off the friggin’ handle.
+She flies right off the handle.
 Ichigo is riled up, but she’s much more embarrassed than she is rude.

-Second, I can give her a pass for saying the Mew Mew stuff in your sleep, even if the original didn’t, but outright saying that for no reason whatsoever makes her seem so stupid that Patrick from Spongebob would have a PhD compared to her.
+Second, I can give her a pass for saying the Mew Mew stuff in her sleep, even if the original didn’t, but outright saying that for no reason whatsoever makes her seem so stupid that Patrick from Spongebob would have a PhD compared to her.
 The original just has her state that she’s bored and has absolutely nothing to do.

 In the dub, Zoey asks Mark why it’s blooming already since it’s not even spring yet.
 (Boy, those are some awful light clothes to be wearing in winter.
 T-shirts and skirts and not a jacket to be found.
 No snow either.
 Wow.)
-Mark then explains that the tree is over 100 years old and that his grandpa proposed to his grandma under the tree because it reminded them of their old home or something.
+Mark then explains that the tree is over 100 years old, and that his grandpa proposed to his grandma under the tree because it reminded them of their old home or something.

 Immediately after that, Aoyama tells Ichigo to listen and they hear a cicada chirping in the tree.
 He tells her that it must’ve woken up early due to the tree changing.
 He asks her if she knows why a cicada chirps and she says it’s to attract a female cicada.
 He then gets very somber and states that it’s sad that the cicada is chirping all by it’s lonesome for a mate when no one is around to hear his call.
 He’s saying “I’m here.”

 In the dub, he also apologizes for getting all serious, then says that he’s probably going to do his science fair project on why the tree is blooming so early and that he’d love it for her to be his partner.

 In the dub, Kiki asks Zoey if something happened because she’s acting weirder than usual.
-Zoey responds that she’s completely normal and it’s not as if she has a crush on anyone.….I’m starting to think this is going to become a regular thing, her spouting off stuff like this.
-First she spouts out the stuff about being a Mew mew in her dreams, then she spouts out the stuff about fighting monsters to Mark, then she spouts out that she likely has a crush on someone.
+Zoey responds that she’s completely normal, and it’s not as if she has a crush on anyone.….I’m starting to think this is going to become a regular thing, her spouting off stuff like this.
+First, she spouts out the stuff about being a Mew Mew in her dreams, then she spouts out the stuff about fighting monsters to Mark, now she spouts out that she likely has a crush on someone.
 Geez.

-Name change: Pudding Fong is changed to Kiki Benjamin.
+Name Change: Pudding Fong is changed to Kiki Benjamin.
 I’m supposing that Pudding is meant to point out her yellow-ish hair color/theme and sweetness?
 I couldn’t find out if ‘Fong’ has any substantial meaning.

-Name change: Mint Aizawa is changed to Corina Bucksworth.
+Name Change: Mint Aizawa is changed to Corina Bucksworth.
 (4Kids was trying to be cute with that.
 Mint’s rich….Buck’s worth?
 Get it?)
 Mint is probably a throwback to her blue/light blue color scheme.
 Some variations of the name Aizawa include the word ‘Indigo’, which could further poke at her blue-ness.
 The name full out means ‘fellow swamp’ or ‘indigo swamp’ but I’m not sure how ‘swamp’ fits in there.

 To be completely fair, 4Kids kinda kept the green theme in her name.
 Verdant actually means lush and green pastures.
 Since they included this in Lettuce’s new name I went back to see if they did anything similar with the others and nope.
-Corina means Maiden, Kiki means New Beginning, Zoey means Life and Renee means Reborn….Huh, what’s with this life theme?
+Corina means ‘Maiden,’ Kiki means ‘New Beginning,’ Zoey means ‘Life’ and Renee means ‘Reborn’….Huh, what’s with this life theme?

-Name change: Zakuro Fujiwara is changed to Renee Roberts.
+Name Change: Zakuro Fujiwara is changed to Renee Roberts.
 Zakuro is the Japanese word for pomegranate which is purple-ish, alluding to her color scheme.
 Fujiwara means ‘field of wisterias’, which are purple lilac-like flowers, further alluding to her color scheme.